 Snooki can’t string a sentence together without committing sins against the English language.
 Yet she “wrote” a novel.

 Nathan Bransford, on the other hand, is a muffin of stud.

-- He’s a literary agent, so you understands the business of selling books
+- He was a literary agent and understands the business of selling books

 - The man looks like a movie star.

 - He’s got 100,000-whatever Twitter followers and a blog with a lot of hits

 - He wrote a great book — a YA novel, which a hot genre, and his book got buzz and good reviews

 - THE MAN LOOKS LIKE A MOVIE STAR